kiwisincebirth/TRS-80-MODEL-1-K/KNOWN_ISSUES.md

 # Known Issues

-The following known issues were an the specific board versions.
+The following known issues were found on the specific board versions.
 Note: If indicated the issues may also exist in prior versions.
-Typically these issues are addressed in future versions.
+Typically, these issues are addressed in future versions.
 See the [Changelog](./CHANGELOG.md) for the actual changes made.

 ## V1b